hjamal3/15-466-f20-base1/README.md

 How Your Asset Pipeline Works:
 PNGs representing tiles are custom created and placed into the sprites folder.
 These are loaded at the start of the program in a global Load function.
 Palettes are stored in a vector of structs and loaded with the read_chunks function.
+jam && sprites\pack-sprites.exe to compile palettes

 How To Play: